Dogs are dogs, and they are not human.

 “Dogs are not human” is also often used as a reason for why physical aversive training is more effective than other types of training.

-In particular, since dogs are not human, we should try to be like dogs and bite them, slap them, pin them to the ground, and growl at them.
+In particular, since dogs are not human, we should try to be like dogs and hit them, bite them, slap them, pin them to the ground, and growl at them.

 Just as dogs are not humans, humans are not dogs.